 by third parties, compromising credentials, or intercepting communications between the

-• Physical Security Lapses: Physical security lapses, such as unauthorized access to facilities,
+organization and its vendors. - Physical Security Lapses: Physical security lapses, such as unauthorized access to facilities,

 unsecured devices, or improperly disposed-of documents containing sensitive information, can